not-ankith/Titanic/README.md

 Visualization:
 * used Bar Graphs to understand the survivability based on gender,Ticket class,embarkment
-* Heat map to find coorelation b/w data
+* Heat map to find corelation b/w data

 Pre-processing:
-* Converting categorical variables using LabelEncoder for Sex, dummies for Embarkment
+* Converting categorical variables using LabelEncoder for Sex, dummies for Embarkment section
 * Scaling the data using standard scalar.

 Model: